Adam-Software/XpadControl/README.md

 # XpadControl

-A cross-platform application for controlling the Adam robot via a local/remote socket using an xbox gamepad and its analogues.
+A cross-platform console application  for controlling the Adam robot via a local/remote socket using an xbox gamepad and its analogues.

 ### Capture and simulation of game controllers